TimOliver/TOInsetGroupedTableView/README.md

 This library is fantastic for developers adopting the new rounded corners style of table views in their apps, but are still supporting iOS 12.

 ## Features
-* Brings the modern looking rounded corners look to previous versions of iOS.
+* Brings the modern rounded corners look to table views in previous versions of iOS.
 * All override behaviour is contained in the table view.
 No modifications of the cell views themselves is required.
 * Defers back to the system implementation on iOS 13 and higher.
 * As the code is only ever executed below iOS 13, there is no chance of future iOS releases breaking the build.